Pre-Med/Pre-Health

 - Pre-Med/Pre-Health

-Medical schools and graduate programs in the health sciences are competitive.
-RIT’s pre-med/pre-health advising program is designed to maximize your candidacy for admission to these advanced-level graduate programs.
+RIT’s pre-health advising program is designed to maximize your candidacy for admission to medical schools and graduate programs in the health professions.

 Overview for Pre-Med/Pre-Health

-- Doctoral programs in medicine (MD/DO), dentistry (DDS/DSM), pharmacy (PharmD), physical therapy (DPT), optometry (OD), podiatry (DPM), chiropractic (DC), and occupational therapy (OTD).
+- Doctoral programs in medicine (MD/DO), dentistry (DDS/DSM), pharmacy (PharmD), physical therapy (DPT), optometry (OD), podiatry (DPM), chiropractic (DC), veterinary (DVM), and occupational therapy (OTD).

-- Master’s level programs in physician assistant (PA), public health (MPH), genetic counseling, health systems administration, and pathologists’ assistant.
+- Master’s level programs in physician assistant (PA), public health (MPH), genetic counseling, health systems administration, anesthesiologist assistant (CAA), and pathologists’ assistant (PathA).

 - Accelerated nursing programs leading to the BS/RN degree.